open-politics/open-politics/README.md

 #### 🚧 UNDER CONSTRUCTION 🚧
 # 🌐 Open Politics
-## Democratising Political Intelligence
+## Open Source Political Intelligence
 ### Onboarding:
 Open Politics' vision is to democratise political intelligence.

 The mission is to create an open-source data science and AI toolkit to analyze, summarize, and visualize political information.

 ## Table of Contents
 - [Why Open Politics Exists](#why-open-politics-exists)